rpm-software-management/ci-dnf-stack/README.md

 If any additional repositories are needed to be added to the container image, you can place them into the `repos.d` directory (mainly useful for RHEL).

+If any additional CA certificates are needed to be trusted in the container image, e.g. for the additional repositories, you can place them into the `ca-trust` directory.

 During the build, any RPMs found in the `rpms` directory are installed in the image.
 Place your RPMs to be tested in this directory.